Skip to main content

 There are specific rules on who can bring dependants to the UK and the requirements they need to meet.
 This page aims to provide you with the information you need to make successful dependant visa applications.

-If you hold a Tier 4/Student visa you may be allowed to bring dependants but only if:
+If you hold or will apply for a Student visa, you may be allowed to bring dependants but only if:

-• you are studying a full-time course that is 9 months or more and sponsored by the University on a course at RQF Level 7 (Master's Degree) or above; or
+• You are studying a full-time course that is 9 months or more and sponsored by the University on a ‘research-based higher degree’ at RQF Level 7 Research or above (postgraduate); or

-You cannot bring family members under the Dependant route if you are in the UK as a visitor, a short-term study student or as a part-time Tier 4/Student.
+You cannot bring family members under the Dependant route if you are in the UK as a visitor, a short-term study student, or as a part-time Student.

 Your partner and your children are the only family members who can be your dependant.